chsclarke/NodeJs-Endpoint-Example/README.md

 ### Creating Docker Image from Dockerfile

-Because the source code is finished and the docker file is complete, you only need to build the image using the docker CLI `$ docker build -t chsclarke11/node-web-app .`
+Because the source code is finished and the docker file is complete, you only need to build the image using the docker CLI.

+`$ docker build -t chsclarke11/node-web-app .`

 Finally, run the image and expose it to port 80

 `$ docker run -p 80:8080 -d chsclarke11/node-web-app`

 You can now access the webserver at [`http://localhost/weather?ID=1`](http://localhost/weather?ID=1)